dinhhuy258/notes/docs/database/transactions.md

 Eg: We have a transaction to transfer money from account A to account B. The total amount before and after the transaction must be the same.

+The Consistency in data is defined by the user.
+Eg: unique constraint, foreign key constraint

 ### Isolation

 If the multiple transactions are running concurrently, they should not be affected by each other.

+(It depends on the isolation level that we are using)

 ### Durability